 Neurotransmitters

-Adrenaline, also known as epinephrine, is a hormone and neurotransmitter produced by the adrenal glands.
-It plays a key role in the body's fight-or-flight response, rapidly preparing the body for action in high-stress situations.
-Adrenaline increases heart rate, expands air passages, and boosts energy production, making it crucial for survival mechanisms....
+Adrenaline (epinephrine) is a hormone and neurotransmitter secreted by the adrenal glands.
+It plays a vital role in the body’s fight-or-flight response, preparing the body for immediate action in stressful situations.
+Adrenaline increases heart rate, dilates airways, and boosts energy availability, enabling quick and effective survival reactions.

-GABA (gamma-aminobutyric acid) is a key inhibitory neurotransmitter in the brain, crucial for reducing neuronal excitability throughout the nervous system.
-It plays a significant role in regulating mood, anxiety, and sleep.
-GABA helps promote relaxation and calmness, balancing the action of excitatory neurotransmitters like glutamate.
-Proper GABA function is essential for mental and emotional well-being....
+GABA (gamma-aminobutyric acid) is a key inhibitory neurotransmitter in the brain, crucial for lowering neuronal excitability and maintaining balance in the nervous system.
+It plays a significant role in regulating mood, anxiety, and sleep by encouraging relaxation and neutralising the effects of excitatory neurotransmitters such as glutamate.
+Proper functioning of GABA supports mental and emotional well-being.

-Glutamate is a key excitatory neurotransmitter in the brain, playing a vital role in cognitive functions like learning and memory.
-It's crucial for brain development and synaptic plasticity.
-However, an excess of glutamate can lead to neuronal overstimulation, potentially causing neurotoxicity.
-This balance makes glutamate essential for normal brain function but also implicates it in various neurological disorders....
+Glutamate is a crucial excitatory neurotransmitter in the brain that plays an essential role in cognitive functions such as learning and memory.
+It is vital for brain development and synaptic plasticity.
+However, excessive levels of glutamate can lead to neuronal overstimulation, resulting in potential neurotoxicity.
+This delicate balance makes glutamate indispensable for normal brain function while also associating it with various neurological disorders.

-Noradrenaline, also known as norepinephrine, is both a hormone and neurotransmitter.
-It plays a crucial role in the body's fight-or-flight response, similar to adrenaline, but also has a significant impact on mood regulation.
-Noradrenaline helps increase alertness, arousal, and speeds up reaction time.
-It also helps regulate blood pressure by causing blood vessels to constrict....
+Noradrenaline, also known as norepinephrine, is a chemical that acts both as a hormone and a neurotransmitter in the body.
+It plays a vital role in the fight-or-flight response, increasing alertness, arousal, and reaction time.
+Noradrenaline also aids in mood regulation and helps sustain blood pressure by narrowing blood vessels.

-Serotonin, a key neurotransmitter often dubbed the 'happiness chemical', plays a crucial role in regulating mood.
-It also participates in sleep, digestion, bone health, and blood clotting.
-The gut mainly produces serotonin, impacting the brain and body by influencing various physiological processes and emotional states.
-An imbalance in serotonin levels can significantly affect both mental and physical health....
+Serotonin is a key neurotransmitter often called the “happiness chemical,” involved in regulating mood and emotional well-being.
+It also plays important roles in sleep, digestion, bone health, and blood clotting.
+Mainly produced in the gut, serotonin influences both the brain and body by affecting various physiological functions and emotional states.
+Imbalances in serotonin levels can have significant effects on mental and physical health.